John Oakes is traveling for two weeks, first to Dallas, then to Korea and the Philippines.

 Cebu, Philippines January 15-18

 The flight to Cebu, Philippines is four hours.
 This is the second largest city in the Philippines.
 It is on the island of the same name.
 Cebu is one of the islands in the region of the Philippines known as the Visayas.
 This is the central section of the archipelago.
 They speak Visayan here.
 Of course all also speak English.
 Cebu is a city of about three million on an island with more than five million.
 This week is the festival of Sinulog.
 This is a massive Roman Catholic celebration, highlighted by the carrying of the Christ idol through the streets.
-The Catholicism here seems to me to be quite superstitious.
+More than one million come to the city from all over the world for the festival.
+The Catholicism here seems to me to be quite superstitious, yet the faith of the people seems sincere.
 People pay women to do a ritual dance and pray for healing, wealth or children.
-The faith of these people seem sincere.
 The city is practically shut down for this event.